rafael-app/epp/README.md

 - Setup Node
 - Clone this repository
-- Install eleventy
+- Install eleventy (terminal: npm install @11ty/eleventy --save-dev)
+- Run eleventy (terminal: npx @11ty/eleventy)
 - Scripts are inside package.json
+- Run on terminal: npm start

 ## Deployment

-- Fork / Pull this repository
+- Fork / Pull this repository so you can add it to your GitHub account
 - Create a Netlify account
 - Link to your GitHub account
 - Select Deploy from GitHub option and follow the instructions